quocdang1998/merlin/docs/source/developer/array.rst

 gaps in between, and the stride of the last dimension is equal to the size of the element.
 This is selected as the data arrangement of the serialized file for reading/writing data.

-In a C-contiguous stock file (see :cpp:class:`merlin::array::Stock`), the binary layout is as follow:
+In a C-contiguous stock file (see :cpp:class:`merlin::array::Stock`), the binary layout is as follows:

 -  The first 8 bytes stores the number of dimension :math:`d`.
 Since the max number of dimension is fixed by the compile-time constant :cpp:member:`merlin::max_dim`, this number can serve as the endianness indicator.